-Dance Collective
+The Dance Collective

-Dance Collective exists to provide dancers from all levels of experience with weekly workshops, access to rehearsal space and the opportunity to participate in performances.
-Dance Collective is an important part of the King's experience.
-It allows students the opportunity to learn new dance forms and is an outlet for artistic expression.
+The Dance Collective exists to provide dancers from all levels of experience with workshops, access to rehearsal space, and the opportunity to participate in performances.
+The Dance Collective is an important part of the King's experience, and it allows students the opportunity to learn new dance forms and is an outlet for artistic expression.